 Price range: VND 50,000 – VND 83,000

-Bun bo Hue is a precious gem from Central Vietnam - the one dish that can proudly compete with the internationally famous pho.
-Its smell and the taste are much stronger (spicier and saltier) than pho because of mam ruoc (small shrimp paste).
-Don’t worry if you are not familiar with the pungent smell; any skillful bun bo maker will know how to strike a balance with the help of spices like lemongrass.
+Bun bo Hue is a precious gem from Central Vietnam – the one dish that can proudly compete with the internationally famous pho.
+Its smell and taste are much stronger (spicier and saltier) than pho because of mam ruoc (small shrimp paste).
+Don’t worry if you are unfamiliar with the pungent smell; any skillful bun bo maker will know how to strike a balance with the help of spices like lemongrass.
 A bowl of bun bo used to be quite simple with a few slices of beef.
 The modern version of bun bo is accompanied with several options like chewy huyet (blood cakes), crunchy cha ca (fish cakes) or cha cua (crab cakes), and the soft and juicy mong heo (pig foot) or gio heo (pig shank).